mcealera/streamlitecs/README.md

 docker run -p 80:80 streamlit
 ```

-Push the image to a container repository.
+3. Push the image to a container repository.
 You can find a guide on how to create and push images to public ECR repository here:
 https://docs.aws.amazon.com/AmazonECR/latest/public/public-repository-create.html

-Update the container image repository URL on line 38 in `streamlitecs/streamlitecs_stack.py`
+4. Update the container image repository URL on line 38 in `streamlitecs/streamlitecs_stack.py`

+##Prepare and run the CDK app

 The `cdk.json` file tells the CDK Toolkit how to execute your app.